Kid Rock: Continued success and shift away from hip-hop (2001–2008)

-In 2008, Kid Rock recorded and made a music video for the song "Warrior" for a National Guard advertising campaign.

 Shift to country rock (2009–present)

 In 2010, Kid Rock released his country-oriented eighth studio album, Born Free, produced by Rick Rubin, and featuring guest appearances by Sheryl Crow and Bob Seger.
 In 2011, Kid Rock was honored by the NAACP, which sparked protests stemming from his past display of the Confederate flag in his concerts.
 During the ceremony, Kid Rock elaborated on his display of the flag, stating, "[I] never flew the flag with hate in my heart [...]
 I love America, I love Detroit, and I love black people."
 Kid Rock's publicist announced that 2011 was the year he officially distanced himself from the flag.

 The following year, Kid Rock performed alongside Travie McCoy and the Roots in honor of Beastie Boys, during the band's induction to the Rock and Roll Hall of Fame.
 2012 also saw the release of Kid Rock's ninth studio album, Rebel Soul; he said that he wanted the album to feel like a greatest hits album, but with new songs.
 One of the songs on the album, "Cucci Galore", introduced Kid Rock's alter ego, Bobby Shazam.
 In 2013, Kid Rock performed on the "Best Night Ever" tour, where he motioned to charge no more than $20 for his tickets.
 The following year, he moved to Warner Bros.
 Records, releasing his only album on the label, First Kiss, which he self-produced.
 The album debuted at number two on the Billboard 200 and sold more than 354,000 copies in the United States.
 Subsequently, after leaving Warner Bros., Kid Rock signed with the country label Broken Bow Records.